VictoriaLynn74/Data-and-Research-Analysis-Portfolio/R/ReadMe.md

-This showcases my journey as I learn Coding in R
+This showcases my journey as I learn Analysis with R